-My newest free crochet flower pattern is the rippling crochet flower which is an easy pattern to work up and would look great as an embellishment on most any crochet project!
-Enjoy and Happy crochet flowers making! 🙂
+The rippling crochet flower is an easy pattern to work up and would look great as an embellishment on most any crochet project!
+Enjoy and happy crochet flowers making! 🙂

 To make these easy crochet flowers you will need some cotton yarn, I used Lily Sugar N Cream Yarn (My favorite cotton yarn!) from Yarnspirations in beach glass & hot pink but any color will work.
 In the center of my flower I used the same yarn but in Ecru.

-To start the rippling crochet flower you will need to chain 4 then connect the yarn to the first chain to form a circle, next chain 1 then work 10 single crochets into that circle and finally slip stitch to the first single crochet to connect.
+To start this easy crocheted flower you will need to chain 4 then connect the yarn to the first chain to form a circle, next chain 1 then work 10 single crochets into that circle and finally slip stitch to the first single crochet to connect.

 To finish up the last round you need to chain 2 and do a total of 49 double crochets around the flower which I explain below in detail in the pattern.
 The center is just a puff like stitch in the Ecru yarn and then attached with a yarn needle.
 I love the look the puff stitch gives the flower and it adds that something extra which makes this little crochet flower stand out!